-After Residency Week 2, students will compile their work using the Program's Dossier Template (Refer to Appendix B).
+Students will compile their work using the Program's Dossier Template (Refer to Appendix B).
 The Dossier Template guides students in aggregating their completed coursework.
 The hope is that students leave the program with a structured product that can support future professional purposes (e.g., merit review, job application, promotion).